Codecademy/docs/CONTRIBUTING.md

 - All required [status checks](https://docs.github.com/en/github/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks) are expected to pass in each PR.
 - We require one approval from one [core team member](https://github.com/codecademy/docs#core-team) for each PR.
 - Requested changes must be resolved before merging.
-- Your entry will be deployed shortly after it is merged!
+- Your entry will be deployed within the hour after it's merged!

 ## What do we check for?